jiny2001/deeply-recursive-cnn-tf/README.md

 Paper: ["Deeply-Recursive Convolutional Network for Image Super-Resolution"] (https://arxiv.org/abs/1511.04491) by Jiwon Kim, Jung Kwon Lee and Kyoung Mu Lee Department of ECE, ASRI, Seoul National University, Korea

 Training highly deep CNN layers is so hard.
 However this paper makes it with some tricks like sharing filter weights and using intermediate outputs to suppress divergence in training.
-The model in the papaer contains 20 CNN layers without no any max-pooling layers, I feel it's amazing.
+The model in the paper contains 20 CNN layers without no any max-pooling layers, I feel it's amazing.

-Also the paper’s super-resolution results are so nice. :)
+&#x1F534; I also build another SR model.
+It is faster and has better PSNR results.
+Please try this project also. [https://github.com/jiny2001/dcscn-super-resolution](https://github.com/jiny2001/dcscn-super-resolution) &#x1F534;

 ## model structure